PeepalFarm/peepalfarm.github.io/markdown/faq.md

 ## What should I bring?
 We suggest you bring your own toiletries (preferably bio-degradable), toilet paper, a towel, a flash light,a pair of CLOSED TOE work shoes, slippers for the kitchen, a rain jacket, a sweater or jacket, water bottle, bug spray, and a sleeping sack.
 Bring clothes that you don't mind getting dirty and sweaty!

+## Do you charge for the work exchange program?
+We do not charge any money, but we expect you to take seriously the commitment of 36 hours per week.
+You are working in exchange for accommodation and meals.

 ## Do you have internet?
 Yes.
 Usually it's good enough for WhatsApp, E-mail, and Facebook but we can't gurantee its availability.
 If you desperately need internet, bring your own 3G data stick.
 Tata Photon and Idea seem to work best here.